afterxleep/ConnectionKit/README.md

 Connectable is available under the MIT license.
 See the LICENSE file for more info.
 # Connectable

 Modern Swift network monitoring.
-Elegant, reactive and testable.
+Elegant, reactive and async/await first.

 ## Features